 - Mustard - Mustard adds flavor to the mayonnaise, but more importantly, it helps the emulsion to ensure your sauce doesn't break as oil is being added.
 I use Dijon mustard, but dry mustard power can also be used.

 - Sugar - Sugar adds a touch of sweetness and is an ingredient commonly used in Hellman's mayonnaise.
 It can be omitted if desired.

 - Salt - Use a fine grain salt, such as table salt, to ensure it disperses evenly in the mayo.

-Begin by adding egg yolk, lemon juice, vinegar, and dry ingredients to a medium bowl and whisk for 30 seconds or until frothy.
+To make this foolproof homemade mayo recipe place egg yolk, lemon juice, vinegar, mustard, sugar, and a pinch of salt in a large bowl and whisk for 30 seconds or until frothy.
 At this point, we begin making the emulsion.

 - What is an emulsion? - An emulsion is a combination of liquids that typically cannot be mixed, such as egg yolk, vinegar, and oil.

 - Mixing by hand is a lot of work!
 You can make this recipe with a whisk, but your arm will get very tired.
-I highly recommend using a hand mixer.
+I highly recommend using a hand blender.

-- Homemade mayo does not last as long as store-bought mayo.
-Vinegar and salt act as preservatives, but I recommend using the mayo within a week.
+- Homemade mayo has a shorter shelf life than store-bought mayonnaise.
+Vinegar and salt act as preservatives, but I recommend storing the mayo in the refrigerator and using it within a week.

-- The egg yolks are not cooked, so there is always a risk of salmonella in the eggs, but the risk is low.
+- The raw egg yolks are not cooked, so there is always a risk of salmonella in raw eggs, but the risk is low.
 I recommend using pasteurized eggs if you are concerned.

 - You can turn this into an aioli simply by adding two cloves of minced garlic.